splunk/public-o11y-docs/gdi/logstash/logstash.md

 ## Description

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides these integrations as the `logstash` and `logstash-tcp` monitor types via the Smart Agent Receiver.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides these integrations as the `logstash` and `logstash-tcp` monitor types via the Smart Agent receiver.

 ### The `logstash` monitor
 The `logstash` monitor monitors the health and performance of Logstash deployments through